 You might say that we’re a bit obsessed with the shag hairstyle with curls.
 It’s a ‘70s #throwback hairstyle that we hope never stops being cool.
 To make sure the shag looks like a cute way to style curly hair, make sure you define your curls.
 After you wash and condition your hair, use a blowdryer with the diffuser attachment on, and prep your hair with some mousse.
 Shagtastic!

-Bored of your bun or ponytail?
-Try the super quick and easy half-up hairstyle instead.
-We know the overall effect is pretty much the same, but we love how versatile it is to style the half-up hairstyle.
-Prep your dry hair with a couple of drops of hair oil, then pull half of your hair into a half ponytail and you are good to groove!
+Bored with your bun or ponytail?
+Try the super quick and easy half-up braid hairstyle instead.
+We know the overall effect is pretty much the same, but we love how versatile it is to style a half-updo.
+Prep your dry hair with a couple of drops of hair oil, then braid two sections of the top half of your hair, gather all into one ponytail, and you are good to groove!

 34. Intricate-Looking Braids

 There is no reason you can’t do fun braids with curly hair.
 It’s one of the more ridiculous “hair rules” we’ve ever heard.
 You can (and should!) do a fishtail braid in curly hair!
 We think it looks totally gorgeous because naturally curly hair has so much texture!
 You’ll get a more interesting braid that will actually stay braided.
 So perfect.